ivanlein/seminar-json-server/README.md

 ## Features

 - View a list of seminars.
-- Add, edit, and delete seminars.
+- Edit, and delete seminars.
 - Responsive design.

 ## Installation